Healing from your divorce will teach you a lot about yourself – if you’re willing to learn.

 You owe it to yourself to heal your broken heart and the only way to completely heal it is to work through your grief, and discover a new happily ever after for yourself regardless of whether you ever marry again.

 I’m Dr. Karen Finn, a divorce and personal life coach who helps people just like you who want support in healing from divorce.
-You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.
+You can join my newsletter list for free weekly advice.
+And if you’re interested in taking the first step toward working with me, you can schedule an introductory private coaching session.